The Jewish Life Cycle

-As you await the arrival of a beautiful baby into your life and home, be sure to contact The Temple to have a rabbi help you in planning the b’ris or baby naming and timing according to Jewish custom.
+As you await the arrival of a beautiful baby into your life and home, be sure to contact The Temple to have a clergy help you in planning the b’ris or baby naming and timing according to Jewish custom.
 You may also want to involve our clergy as you plan the venue for the ceremony and choose a mohel (circumciser) for this very special occasion.
 A b’ris is traditionally held on the eighth day of a baby boy’s life.
 A baby naming for a daughter is often held on the eighth day, as well, but may be scheduled any time, as may a baby naming for a boy.
-A baby naming may also be scheduled to take place during a Friday evening Shabbat service or Shabbat morning service, with the approval of a rabbi.
+A baby naming may also be scheduled to take place during a Friday evening Shabbat service or Shabbat morning service, with the approval of a clergy.

 So Eat All-Ready

 If you are soon to bring home a new bundle of joy?
 Enjoy your time with that precious baby, and let the WRJ/Sisterhood bring meals to you.
 Contact Jessica Springer at firstname.lastname@example.org before or after your new addition comes home, and we will get a Meal Train set up for you.
 It’s easy, it’s personalized, and it’s so much fun – don’t hesitate to contact us.